Angadia: Operations

-The Angadia system operates on a strong foundation of trust and close-knit relationships.
-Clients entrust their valuables to the Angadia couriers, who meticulously handle and transport the goods with the highest level of security.
-These couriers are known for their discretion, professionalism, and dedication to delivering the entrusted items safely and promptly.
+The Angadia system operates on a foundation of trust and close-knit relationships.
+Clients entrust their valuables to the Angadia couriers, who handle and transport the goods with the highest level of security.
+These couriers are known for their discretion, professionalism, and dedication to delivering the entrusted items.

 In recent years, the Angadia system has faced some challenges due to increased regulatory scrutiny and the emergence of formal banking channels.
 However, it continues to thrive in certain sectors and regions where the need for secure and confidential financial services remains high.

 Angadias transports high-value goods and cash between Mumbai and Gujarat on a daily basis.
 It is estimated that these individuals handle several hundred crore rupees worth of goods and cash in their operations.
 Various estimates suggest that the combined value of goods and cash transported by Angadias annually ranges between ₹70,000 crore and ₹1 trillion.

 As of 2017, Approximately 200 angadias operate in Mumbai, while an additional 200 can be found in cities like Ahmedabad, Rajkot, Surat, and Baroda.
 They primarily conduct their operations in areas such as Bhuleshwar, Opera House, and Zaveri Bazaar in South Mumbai, as well as in northern suburbs like Malad, Borivli, and Ghatkopar.